Slicer/teem/README.txt

 =============== License information

 See above.
-This preamble appears on all .c, .h, and .mk files.
+This preamble should appear on all released files.
 Full text of the Simple Library Usage License (SLUL) should be in the file "LICENSE.txt" in the "src" directory.
 The SLUL is the GNU Lesser General Public License, plus an exception statement that means that